 Some (but not all) Family Mart menus in Japan also have a dedicated chicken yakitori hot cabinets – in case you aren’t a fan of Famichiki (don’t be a ‘chicken’ – try it)!

-Family Mart’s marinated chicken skewers come in a wide variety of flavours, from soy sauce grilled chicken thigh to salty skewers – most yakitori skewers cost around the 128 Yen mark.
+Family Mart’s marinated chicken skewers come in a wide variety of flavours, from soy sauce grilled chicken thigh to salty skewers – most yakitori skewers cost around the 128 Yen mark, as of our last 2025 visit.

 9. Buns / Baos